jupyterlab/frontends-team-compass/docs/surveys/2020-jupyterlab-survey.md

 21. Open feedback for problems/ pain points you didn't get to share.

-22. Email Address for Recontact - Do we have your permission to recontact you for a user interview?
-(If not, leave this question blank.)
+22. Optional - email address for recontact.
+Do we have your permission to recontact you for a user interview?
+    We're looking for qualitative feedback on JupyterLab, JupyterHub, and the JupyterLab developer experience.